-The point is not that we should chase or even try to get out in front of all trends.
+The point is not that we should chase, or even try to get out in front of all trends.

 To the extent we can see around the next corner, that will certainly help.

-But the bigger point is, given the accelerating rate of change we're seeing, we need to build an organization-a System-that is nimble and agile, that can move and change as fast as the world around us.
+But, the bigger point is, given the accelerating rate of change we're seeing, we need to build an organization-a System-that is nimble and agile, that can move and change as fast as the world around us.

-And we need to do this in a way that honors and is true to the core principles and common threads laid out by all the chancellors who came before me.
-But the bigger point is, given the accelerating rate of change we're seeing, we need to build an organization-a System-that is nimble and agile, that can move and change as fast as the world around us.
+But we need to do this in a way that honors and is true to the core principles and common threads laid out by all the chancellors who came before me.